Germanic and Slavic Languages and Literatures Major, B.A.–Slavic and East European Languages and Cultures Concentration

 Student Involvement and Cultural Enrichment beyond the Classroom

-Numerous social and educational events hosted by the department, as well as by student clubs such as the German Club, provide an atmosphere for effective learning and for enjoying German and Slavic culture.
+Numerous social and educational events hosted by the department, as well as by student clubs such as the German Club and Slavic Club, provide an atmosphere for effective learning and for enjoying German and Slavic cultures.
 There are weekly opportunities in German, Russian, and other languages for informal conversation suitable for both beginning and advanced students.
 The department periodically sponsors lectures, roundtables, small conferences, and film series for the various languages.
 Those considering an undergraduate major or minor should request to be added to the appropriate e-mail listserv, in order to ensure they receive information regarding special events and opportunities.

-The department also hosts receptions and informational meetings for students interested in pursuing a major or minor, or for those seeking opportunities for internships, study abroad, graduate study, and employment in Germany, Russia, and Eastern or Central Europe.
-Every spring the department presents a Slavic and East European talent night, or Spektakl’, featuring skits, songs, puppet shows, plays, and poetry readings in the Slavic and East European languages students are learning.
-The department also presents full-length plays and dramatic readings in German performed by undergraduate students.
+The department also hosts receptions and informational meetings for students interested in pursuing a major or minor, or for those seeking opportunities for internships, study abroad, graduate study, and employment in Germany, Austria, and Eastern or Central Europe.
+The department also often presents a poetry night with poems recited by learners of various languages, as well as full-length plays and dramatic readings in German performed by undergraduate students.

 Study Abroad